new but obscure

 out appropriately.
 In schizophrenia there is not enough hippocampus encoding of

-relevant stuff to update experience - nor can the hippocampus provide enough
+relevant stuff to update experience - nor can the hippocampus provide enough updating for

 continuing 'working memory', leading to cognitive failure to keep up, to move